If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Practice standard: Ensure safety and wellbeing

-Assessment is collaborative so it is important that we build the assessment with the whānau or family and share it with involved professionals as our analysis is taking shape.
-Listen to their views and seek to develop a shared understanding of needs, strengths and opportunities for te tamaiti and whānau or family.
+Assessment mahi is collaborative so it is important that we build our understanding with te tamaiti or rangatahi and their whānau or family.
+We should share our understanding with involved professionals as our analysis is taking shape.
+Listen to their views and seek to develop a shared understanding of oranga needs, strengths and opportunities for te tamaiti or rangatahi and their whānau or family.

-Share the content of a full written assessment with te tamaiti, whānau or family and involved professionals.
+Share the relevant content of our assessment report with te tamaiti or rangatahi, whānau or family and involved professionals.
 Seek and note their views as part of the assessment analysis.

-Remember: the purpose of this phase of assessment is to support us and the whānau or family to understand the full range of needs of te tamaiti, the ability of the whānau or family to meet those needs, and other sources of support that may be needed.
-This ensures the whānau or family have the best opportunity to develop good plans that achieve enduring safety and promote wellbeing for te tamaiti and their whānau or family.
+Remember: the purpose of this phase of assessment is to support us and the whānau or family to understand the full range of oranga needs of te tamaiti or rangatahi, the ability of the whānau or family to meet those needs, and other sources of support that may be needed.
+This ensures the whānau or family have the best opportunity to develop good plans that achieve enduring safety and promote wellbeing for te tamaiti or rangatahi and their whānau or family.